Felscream/Parsingway/README.md

 Reports are updated every minute.
 If a report has not been updated with a new trackable encounter for more than 1 hour and 30 minutes, the tracking will stop.

 Sending a new report on the Discord server, or a new message on the channel with the latest report will also stop further updates.

+When the a change is detectedi n a report, the bot will delete it's last message and rewrite it with updated info.
+(You should mute channels where your logs are tracked)